 Building networks and training civil society organizations in improved advocacy techniques in order to facilitate dialogue with the government.

-Parceria Cívica para Boa Governação (PCBG) will work to support civic activism by collaborating with national partners to identify priority development issues, build trust with the government, and foster a more open environment for partnership and civic engagement across sectors.
+Parceria Cívica para Boa Governação (PCBG) is working to support civic activism by collaborating with national partners to identify priority development issues, build trust with the government, and foster a more open environment for partnership and civic engagement across sectors.

 The PCBG program partners with civil society leaders to improve accountability and promote government responsiveness to community needs in the target sectors of environmental resource management, climate change, education, health, and the management of natural resources such as coal and natural gas.